Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_randstad-micro-services.md

   dateTo: 2023-01-24
 -->

-# Randstad monolith to micro services
+# Randstad monolith to microservices

 Front-end developer in a team to rebuild existing monolithic functionalities to orchestrated microservices.
 White-label Angular implementation of functionalities for Randstad operating companies.
 Leading role in moving and aligning all front-end projects to an Nx-based monorepository housing Angular as well as vanilla and React.